 We have put together an article explaining what VAT changes are happening for UK merchants selling into the EU, what the impacts are and how you can prepare for July 2021.

-Download the “How to get your store EU VAT ready” guide and get your store qualified for the new EU VAT requirements.
+Download the “How to get your store EU VAT ready” ebook and get your store qualified for the new EU VAT requirements.

 Changes going forward: